 It is vital that all sections of the form are completed and all relevant documents are attached.
 Applications will not be assessed until all information is received.
+This includes the final reporting obligations that come into effect for productions that commence principal photography or production of the animated image on or after 1 July 2023.

 Applicants should be aware that for the assessment of a final application a substantial amount of material is required to support your application.
-You will be required to attach a range of documentation including copies of legal documents relating to, for example, the establishment of the applicant company, legal agreements to verify Australian copyright ownership and confirmation of distribution and exhibition arrangements.
+You will be required to attach a range of documentation including copies of legal documents relating to, for example, the establishment of the applicant company, legal agreements to verify Australian-held copyright and confirmation of distribution and end-user arrangements.
 The required documents are detailed in the Application Form and the Location Offset Rules.